kshaffer/corpusmusic/schedule.md

 #### Prep ####

+First, come up with some questions or comments you have for our discussion with Trevor de Clercq.

-Read or watch the following.
+Then, read or watch the following.
 Tweet questions and discussions about the materials with the #corpusmusic hashtag.
-(Please see [Readings and resources](readings.html) page for Twitter handles of authors.)
-Collaborate on [Google Doc response](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cYVZvRDNsaHlqcEk&usp=sharing) to Foucault.
+Collaborate on [Google Doc response](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cYVZvRDNsaHlqcEk&usp=sharing) to Burgoyne.

-- McGill something
+- video on verse-chorus form (link forthcoming)
+- video on AABA form (link forthcoming)
+- Burgoyne (link forthcoming)
 - review de Clercq/Temperley

 #### In class ####